 A month before I had our twins, I received doctor’s orders to stay off my feet to delay their entry into this world as long as possible.
 With a 23-month old, and 6 infertility procedures under my belt, I needed help, so we asked a young Filipino woman to come and stay with us for a time.
 She needed help and so did we.
-Medy taught us how to make an amazing typical Filipino avocado ice cream.
+Medy taught us how to make an amazing, nutty, creamy, delicious, typical Filipino avocado ice cream.

 Avocado ice cream is perfect for those hot dog days of summer but rich and satisfying anytime!
 The good fat in avocados keeps the finished product from freezing hard.